uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/ncea/sections/moved.md

 ## These guides have moved!

-They will return on the [DTHM for kaiako site](https://www.dthm4kaiako.ac.nz/).
+They can now be fouhd on the [DTHM for kaiako site](https://www.dthm4kaiako.ac.nz/).